 Trinity College believes and teaches the essential doctrines of the Christian faith that are commonly held to be the historic, Biblical, conservative, and evangelical position.
-The doctrinal statement above is applied within the academic and spiritual understanding of the interdenominational character of our student body and faculty.
+The doctrinal statement above is applied within the academic and spiritual understanding of our student body and faculty.